|

 easily tagged sources, strips them down to their barest bones and puts

-The vocals sometimes cut in - mixed with laughter, growling and teeth grinding.
-All this creates an extremely
+cut in - mixed with laughter, growling and teeth grinding.
+All this creates

-squeaking of toys; the warm, breathing sound of instruments with a general image of schizophrenic horror.
+the warm, breathing sound of instruments with a general image of schizophrenic

 "Le duo explore diverses formes musicales aventureuses, plutôt enlevées,